Exhibit by Dale Rogers

 Installation Begins August 8, 2024, by Artist Dale Rogers

-The Arkansas State University-Mountain Home (ASUMH)-City of Mountain Home Art Walk is set to unveil a unique display of approximately 15 new sculptures by the celebrated sculptor Dale Rogers in August.
+The Arkansas State University-Mountain Home (ASUMH)-City of Mountain Home Art Walk features a unique display of approximately 15 sculptures by the celebrated sculptor Dale Rogers.

-The exhibit will showcase whimsical metal works of art and large-scale sculptures that ingeniously blend iconic and geometric shapes, all crafted from stainless steel and Cor-Ten steel.
-These distinctive metalworks will grace the Art Walk for six months, inviting the community to immerse themselves in the exhibit and select their favorite pieces to be permanently featured along the James and Sally Moore Recreational Trail on the ASUMH campus and the Shirley Baker Nature Trail in McCabe Park.
+The exhibit showcases whimsical metal works of art and large-scale sculptures that ingeniously blend iconic and geometric shapes, all crafted from stainless steel and Cor-Ten steel.
 The Mountain Home Art Walk committee has chosen Rogers’ exhibit for his nationally acclaimed sculptures and his expertise in outdoor exhibit spaces.

 Rogers, who resides in Massachusetts, is known for creating thought-provoking work that is sophisticated, easily recognizable, and that serves as a mental postcard for viewers.
 “Stainless steel is a beautiful and versatile metal that can be finished in various ways,” says Rogers on his website.
 “These variations add dimension and depth to the sculptures and have a reputation for long life and low maintenance.
 Cor-Ten steel is commonly used by cities and the federal government to construct bridges and it develops a protective layer over time, offering an organic and simple element to the sculptures, while stainless steel adds a touch of pizzazz and vibrancy.”